vazco/meteor-universe-utilities-react/README.md

-# Universe Utilities for react
+# Universe Utilities for React

+# BETA VERSION WORK IN PROGRESS, DOCS MAY BE OUT OF DATE

 ## Provides meteor react modules for universe:modules